 This post may contain affiliate links.
 Read disclosure policy.

-We love to serve this slow cooker spiral ham for our Christmas dinner or as part of the Easter menu.
-It’s so simple, and delicious and is always a favorite alongside sides of scalloped potatoes or cheesy potatoes!
+We love to serve this crockpot spiral ham for our Christmas dinner or as part of the Easter menu.
+It’s easy to make with a simple 5 ingredient brown sugar glaze plus it frees up oven space and always turns out delicious!

 Recipe Ingredients